 Farid Rueda was listed as one of the top 15 street artists in Mexico by Buzzfeed in July 2015.
-He has brought colors to the streets in Mexico and to the galleries around the world.
-However, just a year ago his work has a completely different style – something you would expect walking along the dark walls of your city.
+He has brought colors to the streets in Mexico and around the world.
+However, just a year ago, his work had an entirely different style – perhaps something you would expect walking along the dark walls of your city.
 His style is known for saturated electric colors and repetitive shapes on totemic animals.

 “Humanos de Mierda” Farid Rueda 2012

-This year, Rueda has updated his style with a cheerful, contrast, and kaleidoscopic touch.
+This year 2015, Rueda has updated his style with a cheerful, contrasting, and kaleidoscopic touch.
 This fresh look immediately caught the attention of the art market and his work is to be sold in high-street markets in Paris.
-He is admittedly inspired and influenced by some well-established Mexican street artists such as Seher, Saner and especially LeSuperDemon (see work below).
+He is admittedly inspired and influenced by some well-established Mexican street artists such as Seher One, Saner and especially LeSuperDemon (see work below).

-Rueda does not hide the fact that his most signature work ‘Scream’ carries not only impressive colors but also a ‘J&B’ logo.
-It is pinned and liked on social medias, with the caption: ‘sponsored by J&B Mexico’.
-The desire of big brands to be associated with trending young artists has been a trend for years, but this year, it offered emerging artists like Rueda himself a chance to bring his name to the world.
+Rueda does not hide the fact that his signature artwork “Scream” carries not only impressive colors but also a ‘J&B’ logo.
+It is pinned and liked on social media with the caption: “sponsored by J&B Mexico”.
+The desire of big brands to be associated with trending young artists has been a trend for years, but this year, it offered emerging artists like Rueda a chance to bring his name to the world.